Why I Have to Map Out My books

 Book Club Questions – A Spanish Sunrise

-The reading group should plan a tasting party.
-The menu should include olives, good olive oil (oliveoillovers.com), Marconi almonds, Spanish wines, crispy bread etc. Possibly a Fideuà or Paella.
+A Spanish Sunrise Book Club Questions (A tasting menu could include olives, good olive oil (oliveoillovers.com), Marconi almonds, Spanish wines, crispy bread etc. Possibly a Fideuà or Paella.)
 Who has been to Spain?
 Which parts?
 What were your impressions?
 Who were your favorite characters?
 Who were your least favorite characters?
-Discuss the journey of […]
+Discuss the journey of grieving. […]

 Book Club Questions – The Singing Trees